Artifact found at Civil War site may be a 'witch bottle' used to ward off evil spirits. Really - KTVZ

 A crew found a green bottle next to the remains of a hearth built by Union troops between 1862 and 1865 at Redoubt 9, one of a string of mini-fortifications erected by Confederates, but later occupied by Federal troops.
 The remains of the redoubt are in the interstate’s median.

 Inside the Civil War-era bottle, according to Joe Jones, director of the center, was a knot of iron nails that had “corroded into a ball.”
-The top of the bottle had broken off and was found nearby.
+The neck of the bottle had cracked, probably because of the weight of accumulated soil since the war.
+The broken top remained in place.

 At first glance, one might think a soldier had downed the contents of the bottle, perhaps containing beer or soda, and used it to hold the square nails.

-Note: Clarification: This story has been updated to provide more detail on the positioning of the bottle pieces.